the-bells-are-very-loud-today/archex-dotfiles/zsh plugins.md

 # out of the box
-- [ ] aliases: for searching aliases
+- [x] aliases: for searching aliases
-- [ ] alias-finder: for suggesting shortest alias of a command
+- [x] alias-finder: for suggesting shortest alias of a command
-- [ ] colorized-man-pages: for pretty man pages?
+- [x] colored-man-pages: for pretty man pages?
-- [ ] command-not-found: for suggesting packages to install when entering a command
+- [x] command-not-found: for suggesting packages to install when entering a command
 - [ ] common-aliases: a bunch of general purpose aliases (may need to configure if other plugins wnat some)
 - [ ] copybuffer, copyfile, copypath: handy clipboard utils
 - [ ] docker: autocomplete and alias for docker (which I may want later '~')